 I've been investing with Property Partner in a very small way since December 2016.
 As I mentioned earlier, for a substantial chunk of that time I forgot I even had an account with them – yet continued to receive dividend income every month.

 Because I've been hands-off to the point of negligence, I've only invested in three different properties on the platform.
-Across the three, I'm receiving a dividend yield of 3.5%.
+Across the three, I'm receiving a dividend yield of 3.6% (before fees).

-This is nowhere near the return I'm making on the buy-to-let properties in my portfolio, but not in any way shabby considering how easy the whole process has been.
+This is nowhere near the return I'm making on the buy-to-let properties in my portfolio, but not bad considering I've done literally nothing.

 Of course, when it comes to property, rental income (or dividend yield in this case) is only part of the picture.
 Historically, the bulk of the gains have come from capital growth.